 The EWB is designed to help suppliers better track and facilitate factory worker engagement.
 Featuring 21 questions, the survey covers topics like safety, stress, financial security, and general wellbeing.
 The goal of the survey is to help managers identify opportunities to better support employees and encourage two-way communication.

 Recently, Nike publicly shared the EWB survey in an effort to encourage industry-wide support of worker engagement and wellbeing activities.
-“Industry collaboration is critical in preventing the replacement of ‘audit fatigue’ with ‘survey fatigue,’” comments Bijie Li, Director of Operations and Surveying at Labor Solutions, “I am encouraged by the sharing of this survey so the industry can work together to use surveying strategically and successfully to create change.”
+“Industry collaboration is critical in preventing the replacement of ‘audit fatigue’ with ‘survey fatigue,’” comments Bijie Li, Head of Client Advisory Services at Labor Solutions, “I am encouraged by the sharing of this survey so the industry can work together to use surveying strategically and successfully to create change.”

 According to Li, the biggest challenge facing the survey industry is that surveys will be used as a scoring mechanism for factories.
 “If brands and industry groups start applying value judgments to survey results, we risk that workers will be coached, results will be skewed, and change will not occur,” explains Li.
 “Rather than viewing feedback from workers as either good or bad, we should recognize that getting any kind of feedback from workers is valuable.
 Disengaged workers rarely give feedback and when they are forced to do so they often lie because they don’t believe their voice can create change.”